1954: Elvis and The Billboard

 With Blue Moon Of Kentucky still going strong, we have two noteworthy premieres this week:

-* The 2nd single, Good Rockin’ Tonight, has entered the charts in Memphis.
+* Good Rockin’ Tonight, the 2nd single, has entered the Memphis charts.

 * And maybe even more interesting is that Elvis has scored his first chart success in another state: Blue Moon Of Kentucky found it’s way to the chart in New Orleans.
 It is very likely this is the direct result of Elvis’ debut-performance on the Hayride 4 days earlier.

-Another very interesting article.
-We can see how some important foundations for Elvis’ career were being laid (without Presley being aware of any of it):
+Another interesting article.
+We can see how important foundations for Elvis’ career were being laid:

-* We learn that Colonel Parker has arranged a 10-day C&W tour through some southern states with Eddy Arnold (whom he had managed up until a year earlier) headlining.
+* Colonel Parker has arranged a 10-day C&W tour through the south with Eddy Arnold (whom he had managed up until a year earlier) headlining.
 The line-up included a group that would soon back Elvis up: The Jordanaires.

 * Two other names that Elvis will soon become familiar with are Tom Diskin and OSCAR DAVIS.

-* And last but not least: two representatives from RCA Victor accompanied the tour.
+* Last but not least: two RCA reps accompanied the tour.
 Eddy Arnold of course recorded for RCA.

 Blue Moon Of Kentucky remains on the Memphis chart, while Good Rockin’ Tonight took a short dive after it’s debut a week earlier, only to return on the chart for the rest of the month.